Jman-Github/ReVanced-Patch-Bundles/README.md

-# Patch Repository In Use
+# Patch Repositorys In Use

 ### Anddea-Patches:
 https://github.com/anddea/revanced-patches